How might UF Faculty and Students Utilize Generative AI?

 - Provide Alternative Formats for Assessment using Universal Design for Learning: Allow students to show that they have met the student learning objectives through formats other than writing.
 Presentations, debates, creative works, infographics, recorded videos, and podcasting are just a few of the ways that students could demonstrate their understanding of the course content.
 The practice of offering options for students to succeed is a part of Universal Design for Learning (UDL).

 - Ask for Specifics and References: Instead of asking students to write about general topics, ask students to analyze specific arguments in reading material.
 An example could be an assignment to contrast two arguments about a single topic that was made by specific authors in the field using the examples provided in class.
-ChatGPT is much more effective at writing general statements than addressing specific points of view with quotations and references to support the arguments.
+Overall, AI is more effective at writing general statements than it is at addressing specific points of view with quotations and references to personal events to support the arguments.

 - Use Offline Material: In your assessments, use events or discussions that took place in your classroom that should be analyzed or referenced by your students in their work.